 History of the National Assembly...of the Sector

 The National Assembly was formed by leaders of social service agencies in the early 1920s to discuss and address common concerns.
-This link will lead you to an overview of the Assembly’s history.
+This link will lead you to a detailed overview of the Assembly’s 90+ year history.

 Human Spirit Initiative

 HSI, created by Kay Horsch and developed by a crew of mostly volunteers, tells the stories of social entrepreneurs of the past century—the people who founded the movements that have become a part of the fabric of American society.
 HSI is now a part of the National Human Services Assembly.
 Visit the HSI Website.